 M495I.
 Teaching Preparation Seminar: Writing for Engineers.
-(2) (Formerly numbered M495B.)
+(4) (Formerly numbered M495B.)
 (Same as English Composition M495I.)
-Seminar, two hours; outside study, four hours.
+Seminar, two and one half hours; outside study, nine and one half hours.
 Limited to graduate students.
 Required of all teaching assistants for Engineering writing courses not exempt by appropriate departmental or program training.
-Training and mentoring, with focus on composition predagogy, assessment of student writing, guidance of revision process, and specialized writing problems that may occur in engineering writing contexts.
+Training and mentoring, with focus on composition pedagogy, assessment of student writing, guidance of revision process, and specialized writing problems that may occur in engineering writing contexts.
 Practical concerns of preparing students to write course assignments, marking and grading essays, and conducting peer reviews and conferences.
-S/U grading.
-(FW.Sp)
+(F.W,Sp) S/U grading.